-Possible career choices with A-level business studies include management, marketing, finance, accounting, manufacturing and banking, retailing, 17 government.
+Possible career choices with A-level business studies include management, marketing, finance, accounting, banking, retailing, manufacturing and local government.

 Chemistry

 Chemistry is the study of matter and materials, and the changes that they undergo.
 It helps us understand the natural world and gives solutions to numerous problems faced by humanity.
 It enables us to make products that enhance and enrich our everyday lives - including medicines, materials for electronics, clothing, cosmetics, toiletries, polymers, fuels and food.